Coderockr/backend-test/README.md

 - Run docker project using `docker-compose up`
 - Note: To open bash you can use `docker-compose exec app bash`
 - Note: if you use linux -> in terminal run `chmod +x .docker/entrypoint.sh` to get permission of execute.
+- Note: (windows) if you have error "standard_init_linux.go:228: exec user process caused: no such file or directory.
+Change EOL in Dockerfile, entrypoint.sh to LF.

+"

 ## 🕸️ Test in WEB